Town Green railway station

 Town Green railway station is a railway station in Town Green, Aughton, Lancashire, England, situated on the Ormskirk branch of Merseyrail's Northern Line.

 Location

 It is located at the junction of Town Green Lane and Middlewood Road with pedestrian and vehicular access from Middlewood Road.
 The booking hall opens onto the south bound platform and the Aughton police station now occupies rooms opening off the booking hall.

 Facilities

 The station is staffed throughout the day, with the ticket office open from start of service until 00:20.
 There is a waiting room in the main building and a shelter on the opposite side, with a footbridge linking them.
 Digital display screens, timetable posters and automatic announcements are used to convey train running information.
-There are lifts available and step-free access to both platforms.
+There is step-free access to both platforms.

 Services

 Trains operate every 15 minutes (Monday to Saturday daytime) between Ormskirk and Liverpool Central, and every 30 minutes in the evening and all day Sunday.